From digital-innovation-agents

 The interview should not become a marathon.
 One question at a time.
 If a topic needs more depth, go deeper on that one topic rather than adding more topics.
 Quality over quantity.

-Before you ask the first interview question, check whether a BA document already exists for this project:
+Before you ask the first interview question, scan analysis/ for

 ls _devprocess/analysis/BA-*.md 2>/dev/null

-Based on what you find, pick the interview mode:
+Based on what you find for the chosen target, pick the interview mode:

 No file -> Standard New Mode.
 Continue with Phase 1 below.
 You run the full interview from scratch.